hitjim/ting-bill-split/README.md

 # ting-bill-split / `tingbill`
 Split your Ting bills based on usage for each device.
+Generates ***both*** PDF and CSV reports by default.

 ## Summary
 Ting provides cellular service in the United States using Sprint, T-Mobile, and Verizon networks - [Wikipedia](https://en.wikipedia.org/wiki/Ting_Inc.)